sebhaan/DoEgen/MANUAL.md

 The DoEgen package is currently considered experimental and has been tested with the libraries specified in `requirements.txt`.

-The OApackage requires an installation of SWIG, which can be found at https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/or can be installed via conda
+The OApackage requires an installation of SWIG (tested with SWIG 3.0.12), which can be found at https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/or can be installed via conda

 ```sh
 conda install swig